 3. Quote C: In a highly concentrated solution of chloride ions, a well-defined complex of stoichiometry 1:2 is formed.
-On the following qualitative axis (with pCl increasing from left to right), for each box, write the formula of the silver-containing species that is predominant (or exists, for solids). pCl values are not required.
+On the following qualitative axis (with pCl increasing from left to right), place in each domain the silver-containing species that is predominant (or exists, for solids). pCl values at frontiers are not expected.

-Quote D: When ammonia is added to silver chloride, a well-defined complex of stoichiometry n is formed.
+Quote D: When ammonia is added to silver chloride, a well-defined complex of stoichiometry "n" is formed.

-4. Write the balanced equation corresponding to the formation of the complex $[Ag(NH_3)n]^+$ from silver chloride and calculate the corresponding equilibrium constant.
+4. Write the balanced equation corresponding to the synthesis of the complex $[Ag(NH_3)n]^+$ from silver chloride and calculate the corresponding equilibrium constant.